1/21/2025

 Bill Brown

-So we're making progress on insurance, and we're actively engaged in arbitration, negotiations, and some places, litigation with insurance carriers, for both for PWS and combat arms.
-You know, in Q4, you know, we recovered about $170 million.
-So to date, so through last year, was about 340 million, mostly in the combat arms area.
+So we're making progress on insurance, and we're actively engaged in arbitration, negotiations, and some places litigation with insurance carriers for both for PWS and Combat Arms.
+In Q4, we recovered about $170 million.
+So to date, so through last year, it was about $340 million, mostly in the Combat Arms area.
 Again, we're pretty active in pushing this.
 The legal teams are driving this pretty hard.
-And, you know, as I said last time, we'll say it again, we expect, you know, our insurers to honor the commitments they have to us and their policies, and we're going to make sure that they go and do that.
+And As I said last time, I'll say it again, we expect our insurers to honor the commitments they have to us and their policies, and we're going to make sure that they go and do that.
 So that's kind of where we stand today.

 speaker